carpentries-incubator/reproducible-publications-quarto/_episodes/03-rmarkdown-file.md

 exercises: FIXME
 questions:
 - What is the breakdown of an R Markdown file?
-- What are templates in down?
+- What are templates in R Markdown?
 - How can you render the input file to the specified output format?
 - How can you find existing templates for R Markdown files?
 - question #3?